GiovaneIwamoto/syntactic-analysis/README.md

 ```

 > [!WARNING]
-> Reserved words are recognized as identifiers, except for System.out.println because it doesn't match the pattern of identifiers.
+> Reserved words are recognized as identifiers, with the notable exception of System.out.println, because it doesn't match the typical pattern of identifiers.

----

-### **SYNTACTIC OVERVIEW**

-Build a predictive recursive descent parser:

-`1.
-TRANSFORM GRAMMAR INTO LL(1):`

-• Eliminate left recursion.

-• Construct FIRST and FOLLOW sets.

-• Left-factor if necessary.

-`2.
-DEFINE A PROCEDURE FOR EACH NON-TERMINAL:`

-• Implement an option for each production right-hand side.

-• Invoke procedures for non-terminals as needed.

 ---